harshadatta123/Multilanguage-Document-Extraction-By-Gemini/documentation1/project initialization and planning phase/Project Proposal.md

 \- Integration with Google Gemini Pro Vision API for multilingual document processing.

-\- Developing algorithms to accurately extract specific information from various types of documents.

 \- Implementing a user-friendly interface for uploading documents, viewing extracted content, and downloading the data.

-\- Ensuring security and privacy through robust authentication, encryption, and access controls.

-\- Optimizing the application for scalability and performance to handle a growing user base.

 Key Features

 \- Multilingual document processing to handle documents in various languages.

-\- Efficient information extraction tailored to different document types such as invoices, contracts, and research papers.

 \- Context-aware content extraction that focuses on relevant sections of each document type.

-\- User-friendly interface for easy document upload, content viewing, and data download.
+\- User-friendly interface for easy document upload, and content viewing.

-\- Quality assurance mechanisms to handle noisy or poorly scanned images.

-\- Robust security and privacy measures to protect sensitive information.

 \- Scalability to handle multiple requests concurrently without compromising performance.